-With only three days to check out the best things to do in Nitmiluk National Park, we obviously drove to Katherine from Edith Falls.
+With only three days to check out the best things to do in Nitmiluk National Park, we had to drive to Katherine from Edith Falls.
 But Leliyn / Edith Falls can also be reached at the end of the Jatbula Trail walking track – a 58km hike starting at Katherine Gorge.
 It seems to be a great hike.
 Overnight walking spots are limited, rewarding the hikers with access to unspoilt wild areas during their 4 to 5 days expedition.

 We went at the peak of the season, and I was surprised to see how much tourism is developed there despite the remoteness.
 The gorge can be enjoyed by anyone, no matter the level of fitness, as a large panel of activities is available during the dry season:

 Hiking options are diverse to please almost anyone too.
 You can pick a short half an hour hike up to a great lookout, longer day walks, overnight hikes or the longer 5-day hike to Edith Falls I mentioned earlier.

 I read canoeing was the best way to see the gorge and that the overnight adventure was hard but rewarding.
 With our taste for effort and adventure, we picked the overnight canoe option.
 I believe both statements are true.
 There are nine gorges to explore in total in Katherine Gorge, and the furthest you go, the more unspoilt and scenic it gets.
 But the more you have to carry your canoe between the sections of the gorge.